DieRandomDie/lyrfuckery/README.md

 - Adds a kill per hour tracker to left sidebar.
-- Adds next tdp hour time below server time.
+- Adds next tdp hour time below server time. (this is jank af y'all)
 - Adds two checkbox near chat button to clean up chat.

 KPH is based on daily kills and server time, the number reflects your KPH for the day.